 Keep in mind, however, that you will be given a future delivery date for these items, and IKEA does, understandably, keep four-hour delivery windows just in case they get held up at the house before yours.
 Remember, too, that you'll need to specify which room to place the items in and have everything prepared for when they arrive so they can get in and out with ease.

 Pay Someone to Shop and Ship for You

 Though part of the joy of shopping at IKEA is, well, the shopping part, the retailer understands that you might not have time to do it.
 Or, perhaps, there isn't an IKEA store near you.
 The brand has done everything possible to make outfitting your home a breeze—which, as it turns out, includes literally paying someone to shop for you.
 Maybe they'll even buy you some Swedish meatballs on their journey.

 Select the "Picking with Delivery" service at IKEA, when an independent service provider gets every item on your shopping list and delivers it direct to you.
 This solution starts at $69 and varies based on your zip code.
 Most items can be delivered by the next day, but you can also request that they be delivered in the same week or at a future date.
 When the purchases make it to your home, they'll be placed in a room of your choice.

 Hire a TaskRabbit

-Hiring a TaskRabbit is a more expensive option, since you'll be paying the TaskRabbit's daily rate as well as for the IKEA products.
-To save time, you could request for the TaskRabbit to pick up items and not shop for them.
-Or, you could have the IKEA products delivered to your door, and then hire a TaskRabbit to build them in your home.
+Granted, TaskRabbit is a more expensive option since you'll be paying a daily rate.
+To save time, you could request that TaskRabbit pick up items and not shop for them.
+Or, you could have the IKEA products delivered to your door, and then hire TaskRabbit to build them in your home.
+The choice is yours.